-Prevention (CDC), state, and local health department safety requirements.
+CPUC continued conducting its safety oversight activities on RTAs in CY 2022, but it took several steps to do so in compliance with U.S. Department of Health and Human Services' Centers for Disease Control and Prevention (CDC), state, and local health department safety requirements.
 These steps limited contact to the extent possible between CPUC staff and RTA personnel.
 Routine field work was typically conducted by one or more inspectors making inspections and observations of the operations and infrastructure, and subsequently transmitting the inspection report and any findings to the RTA.

 RTA personnel and participating CPUC staff reviewed accident videos remotely, or by in-person meetings following social distancing and mask protocols.
 CPUC staff also participated in capital project meetings that were conducted virtually by RTAs and their contractors.
-Staff did however conduct some field activities associated with capital projects and conducted two triennial safety and security audits during the second half of 2021.
+CPUC staff did however conduct some field activities associated with capital projects and two triennial safety and security audits during the second half of CY 2022.